sarah-antillia/TensorflowTransUNet-Image-Segmentation-Augmented-Bladder-Cancer/README.md

 In order to improve segmentation accuracy, we will use an online dataset augmentation strategy based on Python script <a href="./src/ImageMaskAugmentor.py">
 ImageMaskAugmentor.py</a> to train a Bladder-Cancer Segmentation Model.<br>
 <br>
-As a first trial, we use the simple UNet Model
+As a first trial, we use the Transormer UNet Model
 <a href="./src/TensorflowUNet.py">TensorflowTransUNet</a> for this Bladder-Cancer Segmentation.<br>
 As shown in <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>. you may try other Tensorflow UNet Models:<br>